 Links in the boxes below match each section of the Foreign Economy Report assignment (A, B, C, etc.).

 1) Start with the CIA's World Factbook for background, trade and economic information, Gini coefficient (income distribution), current issues.

 Citations: Free government websites usually do not offer citations.
 Create your own; see the "I. Works Cited" box on this page for help.

 4) World economic data:

-3) This database offers historical information about countries:
+3) This encyclopedia database offers historical information about countries:

 Use Advanced Search in these databases.